 Always be ready

 When you begin your journey, it is vital to keep these ten things with you.
 Packing all these may seem excessive, and on a routine trip, you may use only a few of them or none at all.
-But if an incident is to happen, you will truly appreciate the value of carrying these items that could be essential to your survival according to REI:
+But if an incident happens you will truly appreciate the value of these items that could be essential to your survival according to REI:

 - Navigation: map, compass, altimeter, GPS device, personal locator beacon (PLB), or satellite messenger

 - Headlamp: plus extra batteries

 - Sun protection: sunglasses, sun-protective clothes, and sunscreen

 - First aid: including foot care and insect repellent (as needed)

 - Shelter: carried at all times (can be a light emergency bivy)